I’m not sure what’s up with me lately. I’ve felt tired and anxious, with a fluttering heartbeat and a semi-constant sense of dread.

 That sounds so 90’s.

 (Here’s where I stop for just a minute and say that I am so grateful that drugs like Prozac exist.
-It has helped several of my dearest and best friends out of the dark hole of depression, and I am a fan of people not suffering needlessly.
-So I hope you won’t be offended if I’m dissing your drug of choice, because I’m not.
-I am just a very neurotic and small minded person and I like nice things, even if they come in capsule form.
-Please discontinue reading if you want to, and have a healthy snack instead.)
+It has helped several of my dearest friends out of the dark hole of depression, so I hope you don’t think I’m dissing your drug of choice.
+I am just a very neurotic and small minded person and I like nice things, even if they come in capsule form.)

 “What are some of the side affects?”
 I asked the doctor.
-I’m a smart consumer, I thought, as my hand made an almost imperceptible jerk toward the prescription my doctor was writing out.
+I’m a smart consumer, I thought, as my hand made an almost imperceptible jerk toward the prescription she was writing.

 Act casual, I thought.